All Episodes

 Help me here.

-Well, I mean, of course they are, because the propaganda media is them.
+Well, I mean, of course they are because the propaganda media is them.

 They are an integral part of the campaign.

-But here's what I think is going to come down to if you want your town to become like Springfield, Ohio, which is now twenty-five percent Haitian, and you would like to see your town overrun, and you would like to see Venezuelan criminal gangs like the one we have on uh video tape in uh Aurora, Colorado, then you know, Kamala is your candidate.
+If you want your town to become like Springfield, Ohio, which is now 25% Haitian, and you would like to see your town overrun, and you would like to see Venezuelan criminal gangs like the one we have on videotape in Aurora, Colorado, then, you know, Kamala is your candidate.

-Uh, and if you think that's a good future, you ought to be for her.
+And if you think that's a good future, you ought to be for her.

-Uh it was a remarkable reminder of how he took apart Jimmy Carter, and it's exactly the same pattern.
+It was a remarkable reminder of how he took apart Jimmy Carter.

 You know, he just said, you know, if you like where you are and you like what's happening, you ought to vote for Carter.